chibiboba/JS-120/All the Notes/JavaScript OOP video.md

 <u>Function Object</u>

-- Every function has a **prototype property**
+- Every function has a hidde**prototype property**

-- All object forms of functions have their own hidden property called "prototype property"
+- All function objects have their own hidden property called "prototype property"
   - **prototype property**: refers to an object that stores all the info including prototype methods for other objects down the chain to inherit from.
 - Object is a function.
   - All functions are objects, so think of them as a function but having an object form as well.